-Over the years – in what I think is a natural evolution – this reviewer has become somewhat cynical a propos to the short story in the horror genre.
-‘A quick kiss in the dark by a stranger’ Stephen King once described them – and although that is a fitting metaphor, I’ve always found their somewhat cryptic nature to be a hindrance to a rewarding experience.
-More often than not, a reader will go in completely cold, for there is seldom an accompanying description or blurb beyond a vague, only hinted at theme or illustration.
+Over the years – in what I think is a natural evolution – I've become become somewhat cynical apropos to the short story in the horror genre.
+‘A quick kiss in the dark by a stranger’ Stephen King once described them – and although this is a fitting metaphor, I’ve always found their somewhat cryptic nature to be a hindrance to a rewarding experience.
+More often than not, a reader will go in completely cold, for there is seldom an accompanying description beyond a vague, only hinted at theme or illustration.
 Not only that, but their overall incoherence has caused me to routinely abandon plenty of them.
-Quotable prose and syntax notwithstanding, there have been many occasions where I’ve come away from the last sentence of a short story only to think: what the hell just happened in that story?
+Quotable syntax notwithstanding, there have been many occasions where I’ve come away from the last sentence of a short story only to think: what the hell just happened?
 And: Did any of that actually make a lick of sense?

-Of course, there are many exceptions to the rule - and one writer I will always make time for is Australian author Daniel I Russell.
-After consistently proving he knows the formula for coherence over the extended length of a story, Daniel has finally accumulated together all in one volume the ‘bridgework’ stories that have catapulted him to where he sits now ... as an industrious workhorse in the field of horror and an individual who cares about all facets of the genre.
-Initially, this was a compilation I received in a protracted Word document – and although I enjoyed such ‘kisses in the dark’ within this format, I ultimately wanted the full experience of the published book – not only the heft and weight of its physical binding but the added extras of an introduction by Brett McBean and compelling end-notes on each story’s genesis by the author.
+Of course, there are exceptions to the rule - and one writer I will always make time for is Daniel I Russell.
+After consistently proving he knows the formula for coherence over the extended length of a story, Daniel has finally accumulated together in one volume the ‘bridgework’ stories that have catapulted him to where he sits now ... as an industrious workhorse in the field of horror, and an individual who cares about all facets of the genre.
+Initially, this was a compilation I received in a protracted Word document – and although I enjoy such ‘kisses in the dark’ within this format, I ultimately wanted the full experience of the published book; not simply the heft and weight of its physical binding, but the added extras of an introduction by Brett McBean, and compelling end-notes on each story’s genesis by the author.

 By the Banks of the Nabarra

-Narratively speaking, this is a very straightforward horror premise ... but it’s ultimately made entertaining by the domestic component and Daniel tackling his first home grown Australian monster.
-One of the openers, By the Banks of Nabarra is characteristic of what lies in store for the reader: heavy, realistic dialogue and descriptive ‘gross-out’ horror that goes right for the jugular.
+Narratively, this is a very straightforward horror premise ... but it’s ultimately made entertaining by the domestic component and Daniel tackling his first home grown Australian monster.
+One of the openers, By the Banks of Nabarra is characteristic of what lies in store: heavy, realistic dialogue and descriptive ‘gross-out’ horror that goes right for the jugular.

 First person narration of romance that goes horribly awry.
 After her first husband walked out, lonely single mother Agnes has finally worked up the courage to ask a co-worker to her home for dinner.
 But first he has to meet her son ... a disproportional creature with unconventional appetites.
 What I liked here was the miniature in images – descriptions that are unexpected but don’t break a stories spell or give us a mini-lecture: